Biden approval rating ticks up 3 points in past week: poll

 The surprise deal between Manchin and Senate Majority Leader Charles Schumer (D-N.Y.) was a slimmed down package but it still contained some of Biden’s campaign promises and significant climate investments.

 The Politico-Morning Consult poll was conducted between Aug.
 12 and Aug.
 14 with 2,005 registered voters.
-The margin of error is plus or minus 2 percentage points.
+The margin of error is plus or minus two percentage points.